xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-ideation.md

 ### **Scratch your own itch.**

 Many humble businesses solve a problem of the founder.
 This is a great strategy because if you look at your own problems, it means that your looking at things that are bothering real persons  and not something completely hypothetical.
 If you have a problem, chances are extremely high that others have it too.
 And since you'll be your products first real customer, you will be able to iterate much more effectively.
+If you build for yourself, you’ll always have product-market fit.

 In contrast, if you try to solve a problem that isn't yours, chances are high that you're focusing on a non-issue.
 It's completely unrealistic to solve an industries' problems as a complete outsider without specific domain knowledge.